 Water Mist is an excellent extinguishing agent with an enormous range of applications, from protecting delicate machinery and electrical areas, through to high-risk waste recycling processes!
 Although these applications are a world apart, the water mist technology is based on the same principle – the breakdown of water droplets for improved efficiency and less liquid usage.

-Water mist is so effective (and uses very little water) by breaking the water into millions of tiny droplets.
-This provides the water with an enormous surface area to absorb the heat of the fire and displace the surrounding air.
-As the water absorbs the radiant heat (which is what causes fire spread and flashover), the tiny droplets turn to steam which expands to displace the oxygen in the area and create an environment where there is insufficient oxygen for flames to occur.
+Water mist is so effective (and uses very little water) due to the process of breaking the water into millions of tiny droplets.
+This provides the water with a significantly larger surface area, enabling it to absorb the heat of the fire.
+As the water absorbs the radiant heat (which is what causes fire spread and flashover), the tiny droplets quickly turn to steam which expands, displacing the oxygen and creating an environment where there is insufficient oxygen for flames to occur.
 This means that, of the three elements in the Fire Triangle, two (Oxygen and Heat) are removed.